Lublin Voivodeship: Economy

 The Gross domestic product (GDP) of the province was 18.5 billion euros in 2018, accounting for 3.7% of Polish economic output.
 GDP per capita adjusted for purchasing power was 14,400 euros or 48% of the EU27 average in the same year.
 The GDP per employee was 54% of the EU average.
 Lublin Voivodship is the province with the lowest GDP per capita in Poland.

+The Lublin Coal Basin is located in the voivodeship, centered at the Bogdanka Coal Mine in Bogdanka near Łęczna.

+Transportation

+The Lublin Airport is the region's sole airport.
+The S12, S17 and S19 highways pass through the voivodeship.

+Sights and tourism

+There are seven Historic Monuments of Poland and one World Heritage Site in the voivodeship: